2gatherproject/decentralized-social-apps-guide/README.md

 #### Social Networking

+##### Applications

 * [Aether](https://getaether.net/) - Open source, self-governing communities with auditable moderation and mod elections
+* [Bluesky](https://github.com/bluesky-social/social-app) - An app and project originally spun out of Twitter, which is building the AT Protocol (see below), a new foundation for public conversation and social networking which gives creators independence from platforms, developers the freedom to build, and users a choice in their experience.
 * [Briar](https://briarproject.org/) - WhatsApp clone with security focus.
 GPL licensed
 * [Circles](https://github.com/KombuchaPrivacy/circles-ios) - A social media app (iOS only) based off of the Matrix platform (see more below), currently in beta.
 * [Effectio](https://github.com/effektio/effektio) Community Communication and casual social organising platform, built on top of Matrix protocol.